yuanyuanhu96/Potfolio-Archive/_posts/2011-12-18-Hua-Xiao-Tuo.md

 ## Background research
 ![Git Bash](/images/HXT-image/HXT-image-02.jpg)
 ![Git Bash](/images/HXT-image/HXT-image-03.jpg)
- > "Findings from this phase"
+ > Findings from this phase

  In China, the hospital service is not stratified and Everyone tend to choose large, guaran- teed public hospitals for medical treatment, resulting in the crowding of patients.